-I saw patients, did my job and never really questioned the system.
-I was making good money for the practice – but no where even close the potential where it could be!
+I saw patients, did my job, and never really questioned the system.
+I was making good money for the practice – but I was nowhere close to my full potential.

-But something else bothered me even more.
-I had an arsenal of wonderful treatments to help my patients have a healthy mouth, but I wasn’t using hardly any of it.
+But, something else bothered me even more.
+I had an arsenal of wonderful treatments to help my patients have a healthy mouth, but I wasn’t using much of it.

 - My dentist had excellent skills